NickWaterton/Roomba980-Python/README.md

         mqttc.on_subscribe = broker_on_subscribe

         try:
-            mqttc.username_pw_set("user", "password")   #put your own user and password here if you are using them, otherwise comment out mqttc.connect(broker, 1883, 60) # Ping MQTT broker every 60 seconds if no data is published from this script.
+            mqttc.username_pw_set("user", "password")   #put your own mqtt user and password here if you are using them, otherwise comment out mqttc.connect(broker, 1883, 60) # Ping MQTT broker every 60 seconds if no data is published from this script.

         except Exception as e:
             print("Unable to connect to MQTT Broker: %s" % e) mqttc = None

-    myroomba = Roomba(address, blid, roombPassword)  #minnimum required to connect on Linux Debian system, will read connection from config file
+    myroomba = Roomba(address, blid, roombaPassword)  #minnimum required to connect on Linux Debian system, will read connection from config file
     #myroomba = Roomba(address, blid, roombaPassword, topic="#", continuous=True, clean=False, cert_name = "./ca-certificates.crt")  #setting things manually

     #all these are optional, if you don't include them, the defaults will work just fine